Parallel Randomized Tucker Decomposition Algorithms: Error Analysis

 Then, as $\T[\hat]{G}$ is a random quantity, we need to relate the singular values of $\Mz{\hat{G}}{j}$ to the singular values of $\Mz{X}{j}$ to get a deterministic upper bound.
-The proof can be found in \cref{sec:appendix_core}.
+Because matrices $\{\M[\hat]{U}_j\}$ are orthonormal, the mode-wise singular values of $\T[\hat]{G}$ cannot be larger than those of $\T{X}$.
+A formal proof of this fact can be found in \cref{sec:appendix_core}.
+Thus, we have